-Armed with innovations like these — as well as zero emission cranes, improved railcar designs and more efficient operations — freight railroads are further extending their position as the most fuel-efficient way to move freight over land.
-Today U.S. freight railroads, on average, move one ton of freight more than 480 miles per gallon of fuel, making trains three to four times more fuel efficient than trucks.
-Railroads move roughly one third of U.S. exports and account for roughly 40% of long-distance freight volume (measured by ton-miles), and at the same time only account for 0.5% of total U.S. greenhouse gas emissions, according to EPA data, and just 1.9% of transportation-related GHG emissions.
+Armed with innovations like these — as well as zero-emission cranes, improved railcar designs and more efficient operations — freight railroads are further extending their position as the most fuel-efficient way to move freight over land.
+U.S. freight railroads, on average, move one ton of freight nearly 500 miles per gallon of fuel, making trains three to four times more fuel-efficient than trucks, on average.
+Railroads move roughly one-third of U.S. exports and account for roughly 40% of long-distance freight volume (measured by ton-miles), and at the same time only account for 0.5% of total U.S. GHG emissions, according to EPA data, and just 1.9% of transportation-related GHG emissions.